9 Worst Fonts of All Time

-You decide to live in a world without puppies and rainbows.
-You choose Times New Roman.
+Want to live in a world without puppies and rainbows?
+Choose Times New Roman.

 Just like the once mighty Roman Empire, Times New Roman was doomed to fail and be usurped by a new bunch of upstarts.
 In its day it was unchallenged, it was the measure by which all other fonts were created.

 Fast forward to 2018AD and all that’s left is a distant memory of when this font used to be the epitome of civilisation.

 “All this digital technology and the proliferation of computer screens is making me dream of simpler times… Oh, I know!
 I’ll pretend I’m writing on a typewriter!”

 While you’re at it go and summon the help to bring you your bed pan and a bowl of leeches.

 Some things should just stay in the past.
 The typewriter is one of those things.

 We all know what a typewriter is, you don’t have to give your reader a history lesson.

 I’m struggling to find the appropriate place to ever use this truly nightmarish font.
 Curlz MT screams of clownish night terrors and a level of eccentricity that really should be contained in an asylum.